matjaz99/alertmonitor/README.md

 Alertmonitor is a GUI for displaying alerts from Prometheus Alertmanager.

-A generic webhook in Alertmonitor accepts any HTTP GET or POST request that comes on URI endpoint: `/alertmonitor/webhook`.
+A generic webhook accepts any HTTP GET or POST request that comes on URI endpoint: `/alertmonitor/webhook`.

 If the request is recognized to come from Alertmanager, it will be processed and displayed as alarm.